iobroker-community-adapters/ioBroker.feiertage/README.md

 - (copilot) Adapter requires js-controller >= 6.0.11 now
 - (copilot) Adapter requires admin >= 7.6.17 now
 - (mcm1957) Dependencies have been updated
-- (copilot) **CI/CD**: Migrated to ESLint 9 with @iobroker/eslint-config for improved code quality and standardization

 ### 1.2.1 (2025-01-04)
 * (Diginix) 2.1. has been incorrectly considered to be an holiday.
 This has been fixed. [#289, #132]